TEXT, APPLY ONCE AND BE CONSIDERED FOR ALL SCHOLARSHIPS.

 • The Serena Simmons Connelly Memorial Scholarship Fund makes need-based financial aid available to students who have been accepted into any MINT diploma course, with priority given to Texas residents.

 • Schools in many areas often sponsor qualified individuals to obtain AMI training in return for a period of guaranteed employment with the school.
 Contact individual schools to inquire about this possibility.
-MINT and AMI/USA may also be notified by a schools seeking a candidate to sponsor for AMI training.
+MINT and AMI/USA may also be notified by schools seeking a candidate to sponsor for AMI training.

 For a list of schools who have contacted MINT with sponsorship or job opportunities, visit MINT’s Job Opportunities pages.